 Under certain conditions, we can cool a liquid to below its freezing point without freezing (supercooling).
 This experiment will measure the freezing point of an organic compound, glacial acetic acid.

-Any chemical reaction involving the transfer of electrons from one substance to another is an oxidation-reduction (redox) reaction.
-This experiment will first check reduction potentials of various metals to create a table of reduction potentials and second, the Nernst equation will be used to predict voltages which will be compared
+Any chemical reaction involving the transfer of electrons from one substance to another is called an oxidation-reduction (redox) reaction.
+This experiment will measure reduction potentials of various metals to create a table of the electrochemical series.
+The Nernst equation will be used to predict the effect of change in ion concentration

 Transition metal ions combine easily with neutral molecules or anions (ligands) to form coordination complexes.
 This experiment measures the heat evolved during the chelation of nickel(II) and copper(II) to determine the maximum number of ethylenediamine molecules that have chelated in each complex ion.